 Things to do in Ankara, Turkey

-Many first time visitors to Turkey make the mistake of assuming that Istanbul is the country’s capital city, when in fact it’s actually Ankara.
+First time visitors to Turkey often make the mistake of assuming that Istanbul is the country’s capital city, when in fact it’s actually Ankara.
 I was also guilty of this oversight.

 Here are a few things to do in Ankara, Turkey.

 1. Anıtkabir – The Mausoleum of Atatürk